RobertMShort/Sweep/README.md

 You can specify a network manually by entering network portion of IP.

-Can run a service or aggressive scan at start or after intial default scan.
+Can run a service or aggressive scan at start, or a specific target IP after intial default scan.
 (More scan options to come.)

 Examples: